paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-036-administration-of-educational-benefits.md

 (5) The Secretary may waive such requirements of paragraph (1) as the Secretary considers appropriate.

-(6) Disapproval under paragraph (1) shall apply only with respect to educational assistance under chapters 30, 31, 33, and 35 of this title.
+(6) Disapproval under paragraph (1) shall apply only with respect to educational assistance under chapters 30, 31, 33, and 35 of this title, or chapter 1606 of title 10.

-**(d)** Notwithstanding any other provision of this chapter, the Secretary or the applicable State approving agency shall disapprove a course of education described in paragraph (14) or (15) of [section 3676(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section3676/c&num=0&edition=prelim) unless the educational institution providing the course of education—
+**(d)** Notwithstanding any other provision of this chapter, the Secretary or the applicable State approving agency shall disapprove a course of education described in paragraph (15) or (16) of [section 3676(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section3676/c&num=0&edition=prelim) unless the educational institution providing the course of education—

 (1) publicly discloses any conditions or additional requirements, including training, experience, or examinations, required to obtain the license, certification, or approval for which the course of education is designed to provide preparation; and